ThatLittleChicken/oitchallenge/README.md

 - When `n` is less than 4 and more than 0, we also use a loop to concat the letters that represent it's `10^m` to add value.

-As we also have to iterate through the length of the decimal input the best is O(n) (albeit max length of 4).
+As we also have to iterate through the length of the decimal input and the value doesn't matter, it's O(log n) (albeit max length of 4).
 The loop for adding values will be a max of three and is basically constant.

 ### Others
 Time spent: ~3hrs